sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Choosing the right deployment option](./media/single-server-selection.PNG)

 3. Configure your instance to reside in the hands-on-lab-SUFFIX resource group.
 Enter a unique server name.
 Make sure to choose PostgreSQL version 11, not 10.
-As for the administrator credentials, we will be using **solldba** as the admin username, and **Password.1!!** as the admin password.
+As for the administrator credentials, we will be using **solldba** as the admin username, and we will set a secure password.
 Select **Review + create** once you are ready.

     ![Configuring instance details](./media/postgresql-config.PNG)